-In April, Jeanna conducted an Essentials of Technical Diving upgrade for the the DSO & Assistant DSO.
+In April, Jeanna conducted a Tech Upgrade for the the DSO & Assistant DSO.
 This was in preparation for their upcoming technical training, as well as their IDC.
 The dives were conducted in the Aquarium's Underwater Dome.

 A UTD IDC (Instructor Development Course) started in June.
 This was taught by Brian and staffed by Jeanna.
 The IDC was an intense and comprehensive 4 month long course focusing on personal in-water skills, the UTD teaching methodology, presentation skills, dry run mechanics and class dive execution, briefing/debriefing procedures, video techniques and video debrief procedures.
 Special focus was also on team-diving protocols and how they could be integrated into the Aquarium's real world field operations.
 The result was Seattle Aquarium DSO Jeff Christiansen earning his UTD Essentials of Scientific Diving Instructor certification, enabling him to teach Essentials of Scientific Diving in-house at the Aquarium.

 Spring 2012 brought technical training to the Aquarium staff.
 Brian and Jeanna conducted a Tech 1 course with staff biologists, enabling them to extend their field operations range to slightly deeper depths, longer bottom times, and most importantly, incorporating helium into their breathing gas, reducing narcosis and allowing for cleaner decompression, in addition to adding 100% oxygen for accelerated decompression.